Coreness — Platform for Automation and AI Solutions

 🤖 AI Models Guide

-Why you need it: When you use the completion action in scenarios and want to choose a suitable AI model.
-Here are described all available models (OpenAI, Google, Anthropic, DeepSeek, etc.), their parameters, prices, and capabilities.
+Why you need it: Using completion and need to pick a model?
+Here are the models (OpenAI, Google, Anthropic, DeepSeek, etc.), parameters, and prices.

 What's inside: